The Quality Standard for sustainable investing

 The Quality Standard stipulates a set of portfolio and process level requirements.
 A financial product should at least fulfil these requirements to receive the label.
 They are a mix of exclusion, impact, engagement, transparency and accountability.

-Independent supervision by the Central Labelling Agency (CLA) protects the integrity of the Quality Standard and the label.
+Independent supervision by the Towards Sustainability Labelling Agency (CLA) protects the integrity of the Quality Standard and the label.

 Do not harm